 - overriding legitimate interests of the data controller (or a third person).

-In practice, the overriding legitimate interests of the data controller and the consent of the data subject are most relevant.
-For example, overriding interests may justify data processing in order to execute a contract.
+In practice, the overriding legitimate interests of the data controller, performance of a contract and the consent of the data subject are most relevant.
 However, the Data Protection Act does not accept general or mere business interests – such as processing for marketing purposes or within a group of companies – under the overriding interest regime.
 Thus, such data use may be conducted only with the data subject's consent.

-Are there any limitations or restrictions on the period for which an organisation may (or must) retain records?
-The Data Protection Act does not set a maximum retention period for personal data.
+The Data Protection Act 2000 does not set a maximum retention period for personal data.
 In general, personal data may be retained only for as long as needed to fulfil the purpose of the data processing.
 A longer retention period may be justified by specific legal provisions (eg, seven years for tax, accounting and other commercial documents).
 Essentially, the maximum retention period differs based on the nature of the personal data involved and the purposes of its processing.